deepset-ai/haystack-experimental/README.md

 ## Contributing

 Direct contributions to `haystack-experimental` are not expected, but Haystack maintainers might ask contributors to move pull requests that target the [core repository](https://github.com/deepset-ai/haystack) to this repository.

+## Telemetry

+As with the Haystack core package, we rely on anonymous usage statistics to determine the impact and usefulness of the experimental features.
+For more information on what we collect and how we use the data, as well as instructions to opt-out, please refer to our [documentation](https://docs.haystack.deepset.ai/docs/telemetry).